 Independent Reporting Mechanism (IRM)

-The IRM is an independent body guided by but not directly accountable to, the Steering Committee of the Open Government Partnership.
+The IRM is guided by, but not directly accountable to, the OGP Steering Committee.
 An International Experts Panel (IEP) directly oversees the IRM.